markmo/dltemplate/README.rst

 16. Basic principles of a GAN to generate doodle images trained on the 'Quick, Draw!' dataset.
 17. Exploring classical NLP techniques for multi-label classification.
 18. Basic usage of Sonnet to organize a TensorFlow model
+19. Basic principles of a Bidirectional LSTM for named entity recognition

 Datasets